Algoma Steel Group Announces Director Resignation

-/EIN News/ -- SAULT STE.
-MARIE, Ontario, March 29, 2023 (GLOBE NEWSWIRE) -- Algoma Steel Group Inc. (NASDAQ: ASTL; TSX: ASTL) (“Algoma” or “the Company”), a leading Canadian producer of hot and cold rolled steel sheet and plate products, today announced that Brian Pratt has resigned from the Board of Directors for personal reasons, effective immediately.
+SAULT STE.
+MARIE, Ontario, March 29, 2023 (GLOBE NEWSWIRE) -- Algoma Steel Group Inc. ASTLASTL ("Algoma" or "the Company"), a leading Canadian producer of hot and cold rolled steel sheet and plate products, today announced that Brian Pratt has resigned from the Board of Directors for personal reasons, effective immediately.

 "We thank Brian for his lasting impact and valuable contributions to the Board during his tenure with us.
 We fully support his decision, and we wish him the best in his future endeavours," said Andy Harshaw, Chairman of Algoma's Board of Directors.
 Brian Pratt joined the Board of Directors in 2021 and has served as a valuable member of the Operations and Capital Projects Committee and Human Resources and Compensation Committee.